venturehive/docs/src/flitepath/user.md

 <div id="Roles"></div>
 ## Roles

-Each user is granted one or more roles in Beekeeper.
+Each user is granted one or more roles in Flitepath.
 Your role dictates which actions your are permitted to perform (creating, editing, or deleting content) and what you are permitted to view.

 [comment]: # (Your roles are shown in the User Account form under the "User" menu in the top nav bar. ![User Role](./images/user_role.png)